dazuma/toys/toys/docs/guide.md

     $(toys system bash-completion remove)

-At this time, bash is the only supported shell.
+At this time, bash is the only shell that is supported directly.
+If you are using zsh, however, you can use the `bashcompinit` function to load the toys bash completion (as well as other bash-based completions).
+This _mostly_ works, with a few caveats.
+Native zsh completion is on the future roadmap.

 ## Writing your own CLI using Toys